What is happening in Sandy Creek?

 Preserve the Reservoir

-A walk around the Upper Sandy Creek Reservoir has been arranged for the evening of Tuesday 20 November with Jill Dawson a local consultant on alpine native plant species.
-A meeting will then be convened most likely for early December of the working party following this project.
+A walk around the Upper Sandy Creek Reservoir took place in November 2012 with Jill Dawson a local consultant on alpine native plant species.
 Among various activities identified are a native flora and fauna audit, visit from platypus group and production of a local history booklet for the Reservoir and the Valley’s families.
+The working party have not met in 2013 owing to other interests.